zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Processing an invoice.md

 7. Complete any outstanding line line level coding by:
 	- Selecting stock codes or dimensions from drop-down menus
 	- Entering descriptions, quantities or prices
-8. Allocate invoice lines to a purchase order and/or goods receipt if applicable (see [[Matching an invoice to a purchase order or goods receipt]])
+8. Allocate invoice lines to a purchase order and/or goods receipt if applicable (see [[Two-way matching]])
 9. Review the overall document totals
 	- Check that the document total matches the original invoice
 	- If line prices include tax, turn on **Are the line totals inclusive of tax?**